gtm logo

-Nanny Taxes in Virginia
+Nanny Taxes & Payroll in Virginia

-Household employers need to comply with tax, wage, and labor laws that affect nannies, in-home senior caregivers, and other household employees.
-While federal laws cover employers in all states, there are also state- and city-specific regulations that employers must follow.
-Here’s what you need to know about nanny taxes in Virginia.
+Household employers must comply with applicable tax, wage, and labor laws for nannies, in-home senior caregivers, and other household employees.
+While federal rules apply to employers nationwide, there are also state- and city-specific regulations employers must follow.

-Virginia Minimum Wage
+Minimum Wage

-Overtime
+Overtime Pay Rules

-Virginia State Unemployment Tax & Rate
+State Unemployment Tax & Rate

 Workers’ Compensation Insurance